YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

-# How to Use Docker
+# How to Use Our Docker Image
 Clone this repository to your local workspace:

     $ git https://github.com/YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction.git